hashicorp/design-system/website/docs/content/voice-and-tone/index.md

 ## Voice

 The HashiCorp voice is smart, professional, technical, to the point, factual, clear, and helpful.
-Our goal is to be educational and helpful and not portrayed as know-it-alls, mean-spirited, or condescending.
+Our goal is to be educational and helpful and not come across as know-it-alls, mean-spirited, or condescending.

 ## Tone